 This document reports on the main aspects of the exploitation strategy of the results and the knowledge obtained from the SOFIE project.
-It describes the roadmap of exploitation during and beyond the project lifetime.
+It describes the roadmap of exploitation during and beyond the project's lifetime.
 All consortium partners contributed to this deliverable, describing the assets they exploit and related exploitation activities.
-The document begins with a description of SOFIE's value proposition in section 2, followed by the description of SOFIE's general exploitation approach, bringing out the academic and commercial assets, as well as presenting the work in standardization.
+The document begins with a description of SOFIE's value proposition in section 2, followed by the description of SOFIE's general exploitation approach, bringing out the academic and commercial assets, as well as presenting the work in standardisation.
 Sections 3 and 4 are dedicated to the individual exploitation results of both industrial and academic partners.
 Finally, section 5 describes the overall roadmap of exploitation activities highlighting past (M0-M36) and future exploitation milestones through the accumulated know-how and the technological results of SOFIE.
 This includes academic, business, and open community activities.

-Deliverable 6.9 is part of the activities of WP6 "Communication, Dissemination, and Exploitation."
-It is a public document, which will be made available on the project website for those stakeholders interested in the SOFIE project.
-This document is inherently connected to Deliverable 6.10 "Business Planning" (M36), which describes specific steps undertaken and being planned primarily by the industrial partners in order achieve the exploitation of SOFIE and Deliverable 6.11 "Final Report on Communication, Dissemination and Exploitation" (M36), which primarily lists in detail the actions and outcomes of communication and dissemination efforts, also contributing to exploitation.
+This deliverable D6.9 is part of the activities of WP6 "Communication, Dissemination, and Exploitation."
+It is a public document, which is available on the project website for those stakeholders interested in the SOFIE project.
+This document is inherently connected to Deliverable D6.10 "Business Planning" (M36), which describes specific steps undertaken and being planned primarily by the industrial partners in order to achieve the exploitation of SOFIE, and Deliverable D6.11 "Final Report on Communication, Dissemination and Exploitation" (M36), which primarily lists in detail the actions and outcomes of communication and dissemination efforts, also contributing to exploitation.

-H2020-IOT-2017-3-779984-SOFIE/ D6.9 - Exploitation Strategy and Roadmap Security: Public Date: 23.12.2020 Status: Completed Version: 1.00
+SOFIE H2020-IOT-20 D6.9 - Exploi Security: Public Date: 05.05.2021 Status: Completed Version: 1.10